mieubrisse/personal-writing/shattered-glass-and-negative-leverage/post.md

 - To see better decisionmaking in action, [check out how this famous person employed leverage to become wildly successful](https://mieubrisse.substack.com/p/building-ben-franklin).
 - You can also [go here to see what a rap song can teach us about negative leverage](https://mieubrisse.substack.com/p/mr-magics-specious-thesis).
-- Or if you want to better understand leverage in the modern world, [read Naval Ravikant's take on leverage and decisionmaking][leveraged-judgmnet].
+- Or if you want to better understand leverage in the modern world, [read Naval Ravikant's take on leverage and decisionmaking][leveraged-judgment].

 _Big thanks to [Tarik Guney](https://www.forgingforward.co/p/charlie-mungers-dont-make-big-mistakes) and [Chris Meyer](https://themindcollection.com/via-negativa/) for their articles that expanded my thinking on negative leverage._

-_**Want more practical tools for maximizing your effectiveness?** Subscribe for an article per week._
+_**Want more practical tools for maximizing your effectiveness?** Subscribe for an upgrade per week._

 TODO SUBSCRIBE BUTTON TODO